What To Know About Attending a Paperhand Show

 If you need to switch show nights - keep reading in the dropdowns below!

-• All sales are final.
+• All sales are final and there will be no refunds.
 You may change the date of your tickets to another performance up to one day prior to the performance.
 Instructions are below under the transfer ticket dropdown.

 • Yes!
 Our new ticket platform allows you to do this yourself.
 Please see instructions below under the transfer ticket dropdown.